-12.2.3 - Parallel Park (Conventional)
+12.2.5 - Parallel Park (Conventional)

-You will be asked to park in a parallel parking space that is on your right.
-You are to drive past the parking space and back into it without crossing the side or rear boundaries marked by cones.
-You are required to get your vehicle completely into the space.
-(See Figure 12.3.)
+You may be asked to park in a parallel parking space that is on your right.
+You are to drive past the entrance to the parallel parking space with your vehicle parallel to the parking area; and back into the space without crossing front, side or rear boundaries marked by cones.
+You are required to get your entire vehicle completely into the space.
+(See Figure 12.5)